-Yes, a partnership, S-corporation, or Limited Liability Company (LLC) taxed as a partnership or S-corporation may file a composite return on behalf of two or more nonresident partners, shareholders of the S-corporation or members of the LLC, who are individuals, estates, or trusts.
+Yes, a partnership, S corporation, or Limited Liability Company (LLC) taxed as a partnership or S corporation may file a composite return on behalf of two or more nonresident partners of the partnership, shareholders of the S corporation, or members of the LLC who are individuals, estates, or trusts.

 Yes, an estate or trust making a distribution to a nonresident beneficiary must withhold 7% of the South Carolina taxable income distributed and remit the withholding to the SCDOR.
 The fiduciary must remit the amount withheld to the SCDOR on or before the due dates for paying estimated taxes.

 Withholding is not required for nonresident beneficiaries if:

 I-41 affidavit, the nonresident beneficiary agrees to be subject to the jurisdiction of the SCDOR and the courts of South Carolina to determine the South Carolina tax liability, including estimated taxes, interest, and penalties.
 Filing the affidavit is not an admission of tax liability.